Modern Slavery Statement

 The company’s recruitment process ensures that all potential employees are checked to ensure they are eligible to work in the UK – in accordance with the Asylum and Immigration Act 1996 and Immigration Act 2016.

-References are requested for all prospective employees, and Disclosure and Barring Checks for applicants working with vulnerable people or children.
-Salaries are paid in line with the Living Wage.
+References are requested on all employees, and Disclosure and Barring Checks for applicants working with vulnerable people or children.

 WH safeguarding and modern slavery awareness training is provided to ensure that all staff have an awareness and understanding of their role.